JohnDoe-collab-stack/RevCHAC/README.md

 - a local reading `LR` that realises semantic consequence as halting of traces,
 - an abstract Turing–Gödel context encoding the standard diagonal obstruction,
 - a `RevCHACSystem` that aligns real halting, a Rev-based halting profile, a CH-local profile, and a dynamic choice operator,
-- two levels of “non-internalisation” meta-theorems for halting and for the specific operative AC built from this system.
+- two levels of “non-internalisation” meta-theorems: one for halting, one for the specific operative AC built from this system.

-The result is a precise Lean formalisation of the slogan: **there is a concrete dynamic halting/choice structure, definable from ℕ and basic semantics, that no recursive consistent theory of ZFC-strength can fully internalise as a single total, correct and complete predicate.**
+The result is a precise Lean formalisation of the slogan:

+> **There is a concrete dynamic halting/choice structure, definable from ℕ and basic semantics, that no recursive consistent theory of ZFC-strength can fully internalise as a single total, correct and complete predicate.**

 ---